 All PAL tuition deposits must be made through the following this link.
 You will need to make a $1,000 deposit through this portal.
 Tuition deposits are directly applied towards paying your first term tuition once you begin your program.

-We are sorry to hear that you are having difficulty accessing your PAL.
-If you are having trouble accessing your PAWS account at https://pawscas.usask.ca, you can try resetting your password by selecting “Forgot password.”
-If you still cannot access your PAWS account, please contact IT Service Support at: (306)966-2222 or itsupport@usask.ca.
+If you are having trouble accessing your PAWS account at https://paws.usask.ca/, you can try resetting your password by selecting "Forgot password."
+If you still cannot access your PAWS account, please contact IT Service Support at: (306) 966-2222 or itsupport@usask.ca.

 If there is an error in your PAL (e.g. wrong date of birth, name etc), please contact the Admissions office immediately to request a change to incorrect information at admissions@usask.ca or (306) 966-5788.
 Please note that middle names are not required information for PALs.